magmide/magmide/posts/intro-verification-logic-in-magmide.md

 Then we can combine these variables together into bigger propositions using [logical connectives](https://en.wikipedia.org/wiki/Logical_connective):

 - The `not` rule reverses or "negates" (the academic term) the truth value of a proposition.
 It's usually written with the symbol `¬`, but we'll use `~`.
 So if `A := ~P` then `A` is true when `P` isn't true.
 - The `and` rule requires two variables to both be true for the whole "conjunction" (the academic term) to be true.
 It's usually written with the `∧` symbol (think of it as being "strict" or "closed", since `and` is more "demanding" and points downward), but we'll use `&`.
-So if `A := P & Q` then `A` is true only when both `P` and `Q` are both true.
+So if `A := P & Q` then `A` is true only when `P` and `Q` are both true.
 - The `or` rule requires only one of two variables to be true for the whole "disjunction" (the academic term) to be true.
 It's usually written with the `∨` symbol (think of it as a "loose" or "open" link, since `or` is less "demanding" and points upward), but we'll use `|`.
 So if `A := P | Q` then `A` is true when either `P` or `Q` are true.

 All these connectives can have a "truth table" written for them, which tells us if the overall expression is true based on the truth of the sub expressions.

 TODO truth tables for not, and, or

-The `implication` rule is has an especially important place in the type theory we'll get into in later chapters.
+The `implication` rule is especially important in the type theory we'll get into in later chapters.
 It's usually written with the `→` symbol or just `->`, and it's easy to think why it's shaped like an arrow: the truth value of the left variable "points to" the truth value of the right variable.
 So for example, if `A := P -> Q`, then `A` is true if whenever `P` is true `Q` is also true.
 It's also not an accident that `->` represents both implication and the type of functions (`str -> bool`), but we'll get to that later.

 TODO truth table